Mirena®, Copper IUD’s, Implanon, the Pill and Emergency Contraception

 - Combined pill – Can be taken from at least 6 weeks after your baby is born

-- Breastfeeding – Breastfeeding is helpful in delaying ovulation and therefore delaying how soon you get your period after birth.
-It should not be trusted as a reliable contraceptive.
+- Breastfeeding – Breastfeeding can be helpful in delaying ovulation and therefore delaying how soon you get your period after birth.
+It should not be trusted as a reliable contraceptive though.

 For couples who know they do not wish to have any more children, the male may opt to have a vasectomy procedure.
 More information about vasectomy is available from Dr Greg Anderson at Mudgeeraba.

-If you are new to contraception and wish to discuss the various options available, or have any concerns about the contraception you are currently using, our professional team looks forward to providing friendly and comprehensive advice.
+If you are new to contraception and wish to discuss the various options available, or have any concerns or questions about the contraception you are currently using, our professional women’s health team looks forward to sharing friendly and comprehensive advice.